Emmanuel Erskine: Other activities

 Erskine was the Chairman of the Opportunities Industrialization Centre Ghana Accra Local Programme Committee.
 He had been a member of the Pugwash council since 1992 and was a participant at the 50th Pugwash conference which deliberated on "Eliminating the Causes of War".
 He served as the Chairman of the Ghana Action Network on Small Arms (GANSA) in 2002.

-Later life
+Death

 Erskine died on 7 May 2021.